-sub-conscious self interest, fear, envy and even greed and pride.
-But we hope that if we can grow closer to God, that will change us over the years to be closer to the way God is, the way God acts and feels.
+We are never going to be perfect in this, but we hope that if we can grow closer to God, that will change us to be closer to the way God is, acts and feels.
 That is why worship is important to us.
-If we meet together in community then there is a greater chance that our opinions, ideas, even theologies will be touched and affected by the rest of the community.
-We will benefit from the support and the encouragement of the community.
+If we meet together in community there is a greater chance that our opinions, ideas, and theologies will be touched and affected by the rest of the community.

-We realise that if we do faith 'on our own' then we isolate ourselves from the affects of others and our world becomes so much smaller.
+If we do faith 'on our own' we isolate ourselves from the affects of others.
+Our world becomes so much smaller.
 Not only do we cut ourselves off from others support, we cut ourselves off from others needs.

 It is hard to feel the light of hope in our darkness, if we cut ourselves off from the light of God shown in others.